Transitional Kindergarten – Jr. High

 EDUCATION:

-• Focus is on balance, coordination, flexibility, & motor skills, as well as manipulative skills.
+• Focus on balance, coordination, flexibility, and motor skills, as well as manipulative skills

 First Grade Curriculum & Academics